-Opens a dialog to edit the absolute time value of the currently selected event
+Opens a dialog to edit the absolute time value of the currently selected event:

 The absolute time value can either be entered as a decimal number (i.e. in seconds) or as hh:mm:ss.xxx.
 The entries:

 181.23